 Abstract

-Background: Reducing the autonomy of nurses lead to limited ability to decide and intervention.
+Background: Decreased autonomy of nurses lead to limited ability to decide and intervention.
 Limited independence may restrict nurses' opportunity to use their own ethical reasoning and lead to moral distress.
 The relationship between independence and the occurrence of moral distress requires further studies.

 Purpose: To investigate the relationship between professional independence and moral distress in emergency nurses.